elianamusser/exploration/doc/ErrorHandling.md

 - X ❑ Does the architecture or high-level design specify a specific set of error handling techniques?
 - X ❑ Does the architecture or high-level design specify whether error handling should favor robustness or correctness?
 - X ❑ Have barricades been created to contain the damaging effect of errors and reduce the amount of code that has to be concerned about error processing?
-- ❑ Have debugging aids been used in the code?
+- X ❑ Have debugging aids been used in the code?
-- ❑ Have debugging aids been installed in such a way that they can be activated or deactivated without a great deal of fuss?
+- X ❑ Have debugging aids been installed in such a way that they can be activated or deactivated without a great deal of fuss?
-- ❑ Is the amount of defensive programming code appropriate—neither too much nor too little?
+- X ❑ Is the amount of defensive programming code appropriate—neither too much nor too little?
-- ❑ Have you used offensive-programming techniques to make errors difficult to overlook during development?
+- X ❑ Have you used offensive-programming techniques to make errors difficult to overlook during development?

 ## Exceptions
-- ❑ Has your project defined a standardized approach to exception handling?
+- X ❑ Has your project defined a standardized approach to exception handling?
-- ❑ Have you considered alternatives to using an exception?
+- X ❑ Have you considered alternatives to using an exception?
 - ❑ Is the error handled locally rather than throwing a nonlocal exception, if possible?
 - ❑ Does the code avoid throwing exceptions in constructors and destructors?
 - ❑ Are all exceptions at the appropriate levels of abstraction for the routines that throw them?